 Chronic truancy almost always begins with a pattern of soft truancies that is not corrected.

-In order to keep all our students safe, it is important that we verify all student absences as soon as possible each day.
+To keep all our students safe, it is important that we verify all student absences as soon as possible each day.
 Should your child need to be absent from school, please call our attendance line at 949-936-6301 to report the absence.
 This number may be called at any time.
 If possible, we ask that you call this number and report your child’s absence by 8:45 a.m.
 By doing this, we can avoid calling you at home or work to verify your child’s absence.
 As stated above, it is important that children be in attendance whenever possible.
 In addition to missing important classroom instruction, students are often challenged with feelings of trying to catch up.
 As important as punctuality and attendance are to student achievement, children should not be sent to school ill.
 Children who come to the office with a body temperature of 100 degrees or above will be sent home and should remain at home until a normal body temperature is maintained for 24 hours.
 Homework may be requested after the second day of absence.
 You may contact the teacher directly and check the classroom website for assignments.

 If you find it necessary to schedule a medical/dental appointment during the child’s class time, please have your child dismissed through the office.